-The African pancake tortoise (Malacochersus tornieri) has a flat-shell, and inhabits Kenya and Tanzania.
-It earned its name from its flat shaped shell.
+The African pancake tortoise (Malacochersus tornieri) has a flat-shell and inhabits Kenya and Tanzania.
+It earned its name from its flat-shaped shell.
 It is the solitary member of the species malacochersus.
 The biggest fear for the Pancake Tortoise is the unfortunate destruction of their habitat and excessive trading.
-This variety lives to about 25 to 50 years and it is robust.
+This variety lives for about 25 to 50 years and it is robust.

 The structure of the pancake tortoise is flat extraordinarily thin and its shell is flexible and is 17.8 cm (7.0 in) long.
 They have shell bones with several openings that make them more agile and lighter when compared to other tortoises.
 The carapace (top shell) is brown, often with many designs of sparkling dark lines on every scute (shell plate), the plastron (bottom shell) is light yellow having deep brown joints and pale yellow rays and the tail, head and limbs are brown-yellow in clor.
 Its flattened weird, pancake shaped outline enhances its demand for secretive collections and zoological purposes.

 You can see this variety on the hillsides of rocky outcrops (known as kopies) and in Zambia, in the Savannas and thorny scrubs.
 It lives 30 to 1800m above sea level.

 As a Pet

 Pancake tortoises have, to an extent, a sociable and outgoing to nature.
 You need to breed them in reasonably sized groups; secluding grown up males is a good idea.
 These highly lively pancake tortoises need an enclosure of around 8 sq.
 Ft. of floor area.